 The Friends' Holiday and June book sales are our biggest sources of revenue as well as being much loved community events.
 The heart and soul of this year-round operation is a team of over a dozen enthusiastic volunteers who sort the many volumes donated to the Friends each year and prepare them for the book sales.

 Our community Books Sales are a success thanks to the generosity of community members who donate their gently used books year round.
 If you would like to donate your books, you may do so at the Main Library near the Sudbury Road entrance.
 If you have a large donation of books, please borrow the rolling bin from our Circulation Desk to wheel to your vehicle.
 For assistance or inquires about donations, please email the Friends of the Library to coordinate an appointment.
 Books may be donated year round.

 Donated books are curated year-round by our dedicated group of Sorters.
 We are looking for new Sorters who might be able to help ad-hoc or weekly during the following times.
 Please email us to volunteer!

 9:30 - 11:30AM Tuesday and/or Friday mornings for Adult Books

 1:00 - 4:30PM Thursday afternoons for Childrens Books

 The Sorters select books for our sales based on many criteria including condition, demand, and quantity.
 Books not chosen for the sales are further donated to other community organizations in Concord and surrounding towns.

-All Passes (unless otherwise noted) are funded by the Friends of the Concord Free Public Library and may be used for free or reduced admission.
-Please contact the library if you have suggestions on museums that you would like to see added to our list.
+Unless otherwise noted, all Library Museum Passes are funded by the Friends of the Concord Free Public Library and may be used for free or reduced admission.
+Please contact the Library if you have suggestions on museums that you would like to see added to our list.
 Existing passes include Boston Children’s Museum, Museum of Fine Arts, Museum of Science, New England Aquarium, and many others.